-The How People Learn (HPL) theory is the theoretical framework upon which our STAR Legacy Modules are built.
-HPL is based on a problem or challenge-based approach to achieving a fuller understanding of instructional or classroom issues and challenges.
-This page offers a brief summary of the theory and its components.
-For a more in-depth examination of HPL, please view the IRIS Module How People Learn: Presenting the Learning Theory and Inquiry Cycle on Which the IRIS Modules Are Built.
+Developed by Dr. John Bransford and his colleagues, the How People Learn (HPL) theory is the theoretical framework upon which our STAR Legacy Modules are built.
+HPL represents a problem or challenge-based approach to achieving a fuller understanding of instructional or classroom issues and challenges.
+For an in-depth examination of HPL and how IRIS Modules make use of it, please view the IRIS Module How People Learn: Presenting the Learning Theory and Inquiry Cycle on Which the IRIS Modules Are Built.

 HPL offers classroom approaches that are different from the methods of instruction and assessment traditionally used in classrooms.
 Using the theory as their guide, John Bransford and his colleagues developed the HPL framework as a way to organize thinking about the design of effective learning environments.

 The HPL framework highlights four overlapping lenses that can be used to analyze and enhance any learning situation (Bransford, Brown, & Cocking, 1999).
 Harris, Bransford, and Brophy (2002) describe these four lenses:

 Learner centeredness – Instruction is tailored, based on a consideration of learners’ prior knowledge as well as their previous experiences, misconceptions, and preconceptions.